 Contact the professionals, of course!
 DIY tests are available, but they often don’t have the capabilities to check for every type of contaminant.
 Professional testing gives you more clarity as to what’s really in your water.

-The process is simple — all you have to do is collect a sample of the water in your home, then send it out for testing.
+The process is simple — all you have to do is collect a water sample in your home, then send it out to a testing laboratory.
 Knowing the types of contaminants in your water will allow you to create a game plan on fixing the issue.
 There are several solutions out there that can remedy your water quality issues from water conditioners to purification systems.
 When you understand the water quality in your home, you can prevent costly issues in the future, like leaking or burst pipes, and add years of life to the appliances in your home that use water, like dishwashers, washing machines, and even water heaters.